kezoponk/IPhonePasscode.js/README.md

         return redirect('/passcode-login/')
 ```
 - Passcode is 1234
-- Passcode not exposed on client side
+- Passcode not exposed on client side, but reloads page each time
 - Modified title
 - Python django used for back-end